 In fiscal year (FY) 2006-2010, USDA APHIS Wildlife Service controlled 64,394 crows in Massachusetts to manage damage or reduce threats; however, only 705 crows were taken lethally and the remainder were addressed with nonlethal techniques (e.g., deterrents/repellents).
 In FY 2009, 235 crows were lethally taken and in FY 2010, 302 crows were taken while 34,384 crows and 19,762 crows were controlled using nonlethal methods, respectively (USDA 2011a).
 In FY 2011, 21 crows were lethally removed for threatened and endangered species management.
 In total, for FY 2011, 374 crows were lethally taken during all USDA APHIS Wildlife Service projects in the state (T. Cozine, pers. comm.
 2012).
 In FY 2012 and FY 2013, 38 and 100 crows (respectively) were lethally removed in Massachusetts for threatened and endangered species management (T. Cozine, pers. comm 2014).
-The USDA APHIS Wildlife Service has analyzed the annual lethal take of up to 200 American crows and up to 50 fish crows to alleviate nest predation and annual lethal take of up to solution for threatenest for threatenest predation and annual lethal take of up to solution and annual lethal take of up to solution and human health and safety at and around airports throughout the Commonwealth of Massachusetts (T. Cozine, per. comm.
+The USDA APHIS Wildlife Service has analyzed the annual lethal take of up to 200 American crows and up to 50 fish crows to alleviate nest predation and annual lethal take of up to 500 American crows to alleviate threats to aviation and human health and safety at and around airports throughout the Commonwealth of Massachusetts (T. Cozine, per. comm.
 2014).